What is rhinitis?

 Who is at risk for rhinitis?

-Controlling asthma may help control allergic rhinitis in some patients.
+Controlling allergic rhinitis may help control asthma in some people.

 What are the symptoms of rhinitis?